Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse3_dipoles.md

 > Do this.

-We can now look for the position that yields the lowest sum of squared difference values, i.e. the one with the best model fit.
+We can now look for the position that yields the lowest sum of squared difference values, i.e., the one with the best model fit.
 We could achieve this by zooming in into the figure and writing down the x-coordinate where the sumsq-variable seems to have the lowest value, but we can also use MATLAB’s min function:

     [m, ix] = min(sumsq);
     pos(ix,:)